Mindstormsman/flaME/README.md

   back out of the data folder and go to FlaMe/bin/Debug and run the exe,

   point FlaMe at the folders you unzipped in data and Flame should load as normal

+This version of FlaMe uses json files as they appear in the game!

+Unfortunately I couldn't get FlaMe to properly load version 4 pie files...

+There were also several OutOfMemory exceptions when loading the new textures the game is using...

+But the old models and textures still work so that's what I shipped